jvoigtlaender/elm-drag/README.md

 =================

 A low- and high-level interface to mouse drag and drop actions in [Elm](http://elm-lang.org/).
-For documentation, see also http://package.elm-lang.org/packages/jvoigtlaender/elm-drag-and-drop/latest/DragAndDrop.
+For documentation of the latest published version, see also http://package.elm-lang.org/packages/jvoigtlaender/elm-drag-and-drop/latest/DragAndDrop.

 The low-level interface is: